PretendoNetwork/website/docs/en_US/install/3ds.md

 Open FBI.
 If you do not have FBI, download the latest release from [GitHub](https://github.com/lifehackerhansol/FBI/releases/latest).
 Select `SD`, then `cias`.
 Find and select `nimbus.cia`.
 Select either `Install CIA` or `Install and delete CIA`.

 Once it has finished installing, press the HOME button and exit FBI.
 You should see a message that a new application has been added to the HOME Menu.
-Click OK and you'll now have Nimbus on your HOME Menu.
+Press A or tap OK and you'll now have Nimbus on your HOME Menu.

 <b>Continue to the [Enabling Luma patches](#enabling-luma-patches) section.</b>